Protective Orders And Peace Orders

 If filing a petition cannot wait until normal business hours – you or your child are in immediate danger, for example – then file for an interim protective order as soon as possible.

-The Maryland court Commissioner will decide if they believe your situation is urgent enough for a protective order to be granted until a judge can hear the case.
+The Maryland court commissioner will decide if they believe your situation is urgent enough for a protective order to be granted until a judge can hear the case.

 If in doubt – or worried you won’t be put together enough to make a compelling case to the commissioner – you can always consult with a family lawyer to get your legal ducks in a row before filing.